Tulsi Gabbard Defends Ellen DeGeneres’ Friendship With George W. Bush

 “.@TheEllenShow msg of being kind to ALL is so needed right now.
 Enough with the divisiveness.
 We can’t let politics tear us apart.
 There are things we will disagree on strongly, and things we agree on — let’s treat each other with respect, aloha, & work together for the people.”

-Gabbard’s campaign has centered around her opposition to wasteful regime change wars and the United States’ relationships with countries like Saudi Arabia, which she has been openly critical of.
+Gabbard’s campaign has centered around her opposition to wasteful regime change wars and the United States’ relationships with countries like Saudi Arabia, of which she has been openly critical.
 Needless to say, her comment wasn’t warmly received by many people.
 According to many responses to her tweet, Gabbard’s acceptance of Bush conflicts with her campaign’s foreign policy goals.

 Yes, that was me at the Cowboys game with George W. Bush over the weekend.
 Here’s the whole story. pic.twitter.com/AYiwY5gTIS